ljcucc/power-editing-core/README.md

 # Core of Power Editing
 (In development... 🦺)
 A core of lisp that powered by Javascript in your browser.
-*Because used the core of power editing is too messy, so I rewrite of it.*
+Help you to build your website and application faster.

 ## Demo
 Goto [Demos](./demo/) to try it.